TNPSC English: Concord, Tense, Voice & Sentence Transformation

 To master these grammar topics, follow these simple strategies:

 - Master the Basics First: Concord (Subject-Verb Agreement) is the foundation for correct sentence structure.
-Understand it thoroughly before moving to other topics.
+Build on grammar fundamentals before moving to other topics.

 - Daily Study Plan (தினசரி படிப்புத் திட்டம்):